xnikitin/xnikitin/README.md

 <h1 align="center">Hey!
 I'm <a href="https://www.linkedin.com/in/alexey-nikitin-de/" target="_blank">Alexey</a>👋</h1>
 <h3 align="center">Azure Data Engineer from Frankfurt, Germany</h3>

-💞️ As a passionate database expert and data engineer, I believe that building a functional system is commendable, but crafting one that everyone can understand is truly invaluable.
+💞️ As a passionate data engineer and database expert, I believe that building a functional system is commendable, but crafting one that everyone can understand is truly invaluable.

 📫 How to reach me: <a href="https://www.linkedin.com/in/alexey-nikitin-de/" target="_blank">LinkedIn</a>